CSCfi/csc-user-guide/docs/computing/running/fireworks.md

 post_rocket: null
 ```

 In addition to queue parameters (resource requests, billing project), the QueueAdapter contains the `rocket_launch` key which specifies how the workflow should be launched within the batch job.
-This detail is discussed furtehr in [Step 3](fireworks.md#step-3-defining-and-executing-a-simple-fireworks-workflow).
+This detail is discussed further in [Step 3](fireworks.md#step-3-defining-and-executing-a-simple-fireworks-workflow).
 Additionally, the batch queue system (SLURM) is specified with the `_fw_q_type` key, and any commands to be run before and/or after the workflow are provided using the `pre_rocket` and `post_rocket` keys.

 !!!
 Note
     To open a TCP tunnel to your MongoDB in Rahti from the compute side, `websocat` should in addition to the interactive session also be launched in the `pre_rocket`.
 Here, the previously obtained target port can be used.
 See [Accessing databases on Rahti from CSC supercomputers](../../cloud/rahti/tutorials/connect-database-hpc.md#step-2-running-websocat-on-csc-supercomputers) for further details.

 For all possible SLURM flags that can be specified in the QueueAdapter, see the [SLURM template file](https://github.com/materialsproject/fireworks/blob/main/fireworks/user_objects/queue_adapters/SLURM_template.txt) distributed with FireWorks.
 Note the usage of underscores instead of dashes compared to the common SLURM options, e.g. `cpus_per_task` vs. `--cpus-per-task`, as well as the keys `walltime` and `queue` in contrast to `time` and `partition` used by SLURM.
-If the existing SLURM template does not suit your needs, please consult the [official FireWorks documentation on programming custom QueueAdapters](https://materialsproject.github.io/fireworks/qadapter_programming.html).
+If the existing SLURM template does not suit your needs, please consult the official FireWorks documentation on [how to program custom QueueAdapters](https://materialsproject.github.io/fireworks/qadapter_programming.html).

 ### Step 3.
 Defining and executing a simple FireWorks workflow

 A FireTask describes the computation to be performed and combining multiple FireTasks yields Fireworks and Workflows.
-Similar to the LaunchPad and QueueAdapter, these are specified using YAML files.
-A simple `hello_wf.yaml` example is provided below.
+Similar to the LaunchPad and QueueAdapter, these can be specified using YAML files.
+A simple `hello_wf.yaml` example is shown below.

 ```yaml
 fws: